 Microsoft Edge allows you to install web apps made by website developers and pin your favorite sites.

-When you pin a site, it will be added to your taskbar or dock.
-This data is stored locally on your device.
-For some sites, info about whether the site has been pinned is shared with the site, so the site knows not to prompt to be pinned.
-You can manage your pinned sites from the taskbar or dock.
-Pinned sites open in Microsoft Edge windows and use the same site permissions and diagnostic data about how you use the browser and sites you visit as that version of Microsoft Edge.
+When you pin a site, it is added to your taskbar or dock.
+The data is stored locally on your device.
+For some sites, info about whether the site has been pinned is shared with the site, so the site knows not to prompt to pin.
+You may manage your pinned sites from the taskbar or dock.
+Pinned sites open in Microsoft Edge windows and use the same site permissions and diagnostic data settings as the specific version of Microsoft Edge.

 Websites you visit for product and service improvement

-This diagnostic data includes the URL of the page you visit, website metrics, title of the page, how you accessed the page, info about the page content, and other relevant info about the page navigation.
+The diagnostic data includes the URL of the page you visit, website metrics, title of the page, how you accessed the page, info about the content of the page, and other relevant info about the page navigation.
 Some diagnostic data is attached with an identifier unique to your device.
-Otherwise the diagnostic data is associated with a resettable identifier unique to your browser.
-These identifiers do not contain your personal information.
-We respect the sensitivity of the diagnostic data by restricting data access and/or scrubbing of personally identifiable information.
-To reset the identifier unique to your browser on Windows 10 devices, you can and change your setting under Diagnostic data from Full to Basic.
+Otherwise, the diagnostic data is associated with a resettable identifier unique to your browser.
+The identifiers do not contain your personal information.
+The Microsoft Edge team respects the sensitivity of the diagnostic data by restricting data access and/or scrubbing of personally identifiable information.
+To reset the identifier unique to your browser on Windows 10 devices, open Start > Settings > Privacy > Diagnostics & feedback and under Diagnostic data change Full to Basic.
 On other platforms to generate a new resettable identifier for your browser, go to

-This diagnostic data is never sent while browsing InPrivate or in Guest mode.
+The diagnostic data is never sent while browsing InPrivate or in Guest mode.

 Windows Defender Application Guard

-edge://settings/privacy in a normal browsing session and turn off both Improve Microsoft products by sending crash reports and data about how you use the browser and Make searches and Microsoft products better by sending info about websites you visit in Microsoft Edge.
+edge://settings/privacy in a normal browsing session and turn off the Improve Microsoft products by sending crash reports and data about how you use the browser and Make searches and Microsoft products better by sending info about websites you visit in Microsoft Edge settings.

 Windows Information Protection

-edge://credits/.
-Google Chrome’s Privacy Whitepaper was used as a source for gathering related information about the Chromium open source project.
+edge://credits.
+Google Chrome Privacy Whitepaper was used as a source for gathering related information about the Chromium open source project.